Men’s Equality Month and International Men’s Day, 2025

 • November 19: San Bernardino Fatherhood held its annual International Men’s Day event.
 HERE

-• November 19: Evie magazine released a poignant statement to honor International Men’s Day — see below: HERE
+• November 19: Evie Magazine released a poignant statement to honor International Men’s Day — see below: HERE

 • November 19: Colorado Resilience hosted Colorado’s first Men & Families March at the Capitol with over 100 people in attendance.
 HERE, HERE and HERE